kilbot/WooCommerce-POS/readme.txt

 == Changelog ==

-= 0.4.6 - 2015/11/** =
+= 0.4.6 - 2016/01/** =
 * Important: Pro users should update [WooCommerce POS Pro](http://woopos.com.au/pro) to version 0.4.6
+* New: Receipt print methods for thermal printers (experimental)
+* New: Receipt templates for epos-print and ESC/POS languages (experimental)
+* New: Receipt template editor for custom receipts
-* Fix: POS not showing for some users
+* Fix: Checkout settings not showing for some users
 * Fix: issue with some product variation names, e.g.: 000, 00 and 0
-* Fix: display of print receipt path in settings
 * Tweak: Add Reply-To header to support emails
 * Tweak: remove hard dependence for unique customer email
+* Numerous other tweaks and improvements

 = 0.4.5 - 2015/10/28 =
 * Important: WooCommerce POS now requires PHP 5.4 or higher